For a small home that feels functional and open, consider the size of everything

 Technology – use it or consolidate it!

-Think about a cluttered TV setup.
-There’s a lot more going on than just a TV.
+Think about a cluttered TV/entertainment area.
+There’s a lot more going on in that part of the house than just a television.

-A TV can also mean five remote controls, various consoles or other mechanical boxes, some kind of stand or hookup, speakers, a mess of chords, and all the DVD’s, games, etc. [fill in your own mess here].
-On top of that, you might also have stuff like a computer or printer (and their cords).
+Having a TV can also mean having five remote controls, various consoles or other gaming devices, boxes, some kind of stand or hookup, speakers, a mess of chords, and all the DVD’s, controllers, games, etc. [fill in your own mess here].
+On top of that, you might also have stuff like a computer or printer nearby (and their cords).

 Unless you’re Neo from the Matrix, you may want to plan on consolidating some of the bulkier pieces of technology you need for a smoother and smarter ADU design.